What Are the Arizona Tint Laws? Tint Regulations

-Ask any local and they’ll tell you that car window tinting is vital in AZ for keeping out our famously hot and bright sunshine, which can wreak havoc on our cars and bodies while we’re parked in downtown Phoenix or making our daily commutes along crowded major freeways like I-10, the 202, and the 101.
-While it would be nice to have our cars as shady as possible for comfort’s sake, there are only certain levels of car window tinting permitted in AZ by law.
+Ask any local, and they’ll tell you that car window tinting is vital in AZ for keeping out our famously hot and bright sunshine, which can wreak havoc on our cars and bodies.
+At the same time, we’re parked in downtown Phoenix or making our daily commutes along crowded major freeways like I-10, the 202, and the 101.
+While it would be nice to have our cars as shady as possible for comfort’s sake, only certain levels of car window tinting are permitted in AZ by law.

-From UV ray skin protection and other medical precautions to personal driving comfort and “coolness factor,” even if you have the best intentions when having car window tinting installed on your AZ vehicle, you may still be out of compliance with state law.
+From UV ray skin protection and other medical precautions to personal driving comfort and “coolness factor,” even if you have the best intentions when installing car window tinting on your AZ vehicle, you may still be out of compliance with state law.

 Here, we will provide all the necessary information about Arizona’s tint regulations for car windows.
 The Arizona window tint state law was enacted in 1994.
 There are some additional rules concerning car window tinting rules in Arizona.
 We’ve detailed all of our state’s window tint regulations below for your convenience.